 To answer these questions our seminar will undertake a critical and historical analysis of core geographical concepts: space, spatiality, place, science, discourse, difference, capital, empire, and climate change.
 We begin by reading a trio of philosophical accounts of space and place - by Aristotle, Kant, and Hegel - and then consider how these were reworked in the formation of the modern discipline.
-We then put contemporary geographical texts in conversation with 'canonical' texts by reading pairwise, e.g., Gramsci and Harvey on science, Butler and Nagar on difference, and Said and Gregory on imperialism.
+We then put contemporary geographical texts in conversation with 'canonical' texts by reading pairwise.
 We conclude by examining two contemporary debates about geographical thought: one concerning the role of the military in geographical research; another on the relevance of geography in an era of anthropogenic climate change.

-Our reading plan is outlined on page two; details on each week's readings will be clarified at the end of each seminar meeting.
+Our reading plan is outlined on page three.
+Additional details on each week's assigned and recommended readings will be clarified at the end of each seminar meeting.